Sweet Desire, Wicked Fate

 She heaved the last stone as hard as she could, and the jug broke into large pieces.
 The crows flew away with a loud flapping of their wings.
 A putrid odor floated up from a murky brown syrup that oozed onto the ground.

 The hairs on Jaden’s arms rose as she saw the jug’s strange contents slowly unfold.
-Tiny limbs stretched, bony fingers moved the ceramic shards off a distorted face, and citrine-colored eyes sprang open.
+Tiny limbs stretched and bony fingers moved the ceramic shards off a distorted face.
+Citrine-colored eyes sprang open.

 CHAPTER 2